Perhaps the easiest way to contribute to Qtile is to report any bugs you run into on the GitHub issue tracker.

 Pull requests are not considered complete until they include all of the following:

-Code that conforms to PEP8 and is formatted by black.
+Code that conforms to PEP8.

 Unit tests that pass locally and in our CI environment (More below).
 Please add unit tests to ensure that your code works and stays working!